1KHA/dhwmk/memory-bank/activeContext.md

 ## 3. Next Steps
 - **Test Registration Form:** Verify that the updated registration form works correctly with new CSV questions
-- **Deploy to Vercel:** The build issues have been resolved, ready for deployment
+- **Deploy to Vercel:** All build issues have been resolved, ready for deployment
 - **Form Validation:** Ensure all new form fields have proper validation
 - **Admin Dashboard Updates:** Update admin interfaces to display new participant data fields
 - **Data Migration:** Consider migrating existing participant data to new schema format